Curriculum: Bachelor of Social Work

 Mental Health Perspectives in Social Work

-This course focuses on social work with individuals who suffer from mental illness.
-It includes an overview of the services systems that are currently in place and interact with individuals and families who suffer from the effects of mental illness and mental disorders.
+This course will focus on social work with individuals who suffer from mental illness.
+It will include an overview of the systems of the service that are currently in place and interact with individuals and families who suffer from the effects of mental illness and mental disorders.
 Issues for clients and families will be explored and the history of mental illness will be examined in relation to progress that has been made in the service system.
-Social justice, ethical issues and the elimination of stigma for persons with mental disorders will be focused on.
+Social justice, ethical issues, and the elimination of stigma for persons with mental disorders will be focused on.
 Human diversity will be examined in relation to treatment issues.
 The course focuses on approaches that enhance problem-solving and coping strategies and are empowering and supportive to clients, both individually and in groups and families.

 Social Work Research II